 "The nights were relatively peaceful sleeping on the beach, but I do remember one night I had checked in early into the van.
 I was already asleep when all of a sudden, it felt like I was on a boat.
 I was out of it.
 I shook myself awake and looked out the window to see if the van had been hit by the tide or something.
 Then I realized that the motion was coming from within the van.
 Someone had snuck in the back.

-“Terry had just come back from drinking and had a girl with him.
-Now I don’t think he was necessarily trying to get it on with her, but either way, I didn’t want to cock block or be their first hand to see what was going to happen.
+"Terry had just come back from drinking and had a girl with him.
+Now I don’t think he was necessarily trying to get it on with her, but either way, I didn’t want to cock block or be there first hand to see what would happen.
 That is breaking the bro code, so I decided to take off.

 This is a perfect example of what life was like on the road for two up-and-coming wrestlers in the business.
 Sleeping in a passenger seat of a stale ‘Samoan Tobacco’ smelling van with two loudly snoring Samoans who had a bad case of the fried chicken farts is just part of the experience, brother!

 These stories may also interest you:

 - FARTS: The Unfortunate Byproduct of Taking Bumps in the Ring!

 - Terry Bollea | How Hulk Hogan Got Discovered Playing Bass at a Nightclub